themisir/themisir/README.md

 ### Hey there!

-Hey reader, glad to see you!
 I am Misir, writing software for mor than 7 years by now.
 I enjoy designing software systems and architectures to solve different problems (or create new ones).
 I also like to work on side projects and sometimes level them up to a business.
 I don't have any one go-to tech stack right now, I usually make decision after considering requirements and constraints and either use something I already know or dive into something new.
 Learning new stuff is not a big deal though it better be not about cryptocurrency.
 Want to talk?
 You'll find a way ;)

 ##### My blog: